-Explore the mysteries of the majestic Greater Caucasus in Georgia!
+Explore the mysteries of majestic Great Caucasus in Georgia!

 care of the English-speaking tour guide and owner of the Tamada Tour